Skip to Content

 The museum also goes into detail about how Verdun was affected by the war.
 Expect to spend about 2 hours inside the museum.

-When you finish the museum, take the walk to the Village Fleury.
+When you finish the museum, take a walk to the Village Fleury.
 Fleury-devant-Douaumont is a small village located in Grand Est in north-eastern France.

 During the Battle of Verdun, it was captured and recaptured by the Germans and French sixteen times.